k-box/k-box/docs/developer/localization.md

 #### `LocalizableDateFields` Trait

-The trait `KlinkDMS\Traits\LocalizableDateFields` has been added to offer localized date and time output for Eloquent Models.
+The trait `KBox\Traits\LocalizableDateFields` has been added to offer localized date and time output for Eloquent Models.
 Using the `LocalizableDateFields` trait the created_at, updated_at and deleted_at model dates can be easily localized.